 There are basic costs that as a business owner you will need to budget in order to own and maintain a basic website.

 Registering a domain name and hosting of your site.
-In order to register a .net domain name you can visit a registrar’s website.
-The minimum registration term for a .net domain name is one year.
+The key to any online presence will be your domain name—which usually costs less than most lunches.
+Many of the companies that offer domain name registration also offer low-cost monthly services for company-branded email, web forwarding to a social network or e-commerce site, and all-in-one bundles.
+In order to register a .com domain name you can visit a registrar’s website.
+The minimum registration term for a .com domain name is one year.
 There are many kinds of hosting plans available.
 You can visit a registrar’s website to get details and costs of a hosting plan.

 The design of your site.
 The cost of the design and development of your website will vary on your requirements.
 There are some website building tools available online which are easy to use.
 With these tools, you can make a simple website in a short period of time.
 However, for bigger and more complex projects, there is the option of engaging an expert.
 From a very basic project, such as a website with informative content and some pictures, to a portal with many features such as search and online payment, there are options in all price ranges.

 5. I've got enough work at the moment

 Websites aren’t only about just winning new business.
 In fact, they also help you build and maintain good client relationships - a key for long-term business success.
 One of the most convenient and beneficial advantages of having a website is that it’s available even when your business is closed or no one is available to answer your phone.
 No more turning customers away when it’s time to close for the day or on a public holiday.
 Instead, you can now direct them to look at your website for certain information.
 Potential customers can come to your website 24/7 to find out information such as business hours, maps and directions, contact names and numbers.
 They can also shop when it is most convenient for them.
 If you are selling online, customers can be placing orders even while you're asleep!
 Your website will work for you beyond your business hours.